Cyclone Gabrielle: Auckland

 The West Auckland communities of Piha, Karekare, Waimauku and Muriwai were heavily affected.
 Two firefighters died after being caught in a landslide in Muriwai.
 Two people went missing at sea near Great Barrier Island and Northland, but were both later found.
 50 apartments were evacuated in Mount Eden on the evening of the 13th after engineers determined strong winds could cause the historic Colonial Ammunition Company Shot Tower to collapse.
 The tower was demolished a week later.
 224 buildings were red stickered across the region, meaning entry is prohibited, 323 were yellow stickered, meaning access is restricted, while 977 were white stickered, meaning minor damage only.
 Of these, 130 red stickered homes were in the town of Muriwai; nearly a third of all the homes in the town.
-Of the 600,000 connection on the Vector network, 42,000 were without power on 14 Feb, and they are mostly fixed by Mar 3.
+Of the 600,000 customers connected to the Vector network, 42,000 were without power on 14 February.
+Most connection problems were fixed by 3 March.

+Waikato

+The town of Port Waikato was completely cut off after Gabrielle brought flooding and slips to the area, while a slip behind Maunsell Road impacted a line of houses.
+In the Coromandel area, the storm was the fifth severe weather event to impact the peninsula that summer, heavily impacting businesses and extending already prolonged road closures.

-Gisborne District
+Gisborne

 The maximum rainfall from Gabrielle was 488 mm, which occurred at Hikuwai.
 A man was found dead at Te Karaka.
 The potable water supply to the Gisborne urban area was impacted with failures in the distribution system between the water treatment plant and the city.
 This prompted the use of Emergency Message alerts to residents to 'Stop using Water'.
 9 buildings were red stickered across the region, while 149 were yellow stickered.

 Roading networks were significantly affected with townships along State Highway 35 disconnected.
-SH35 remains closed between Tolaga Bay and Te Puia Springs due to the road being lost south of Te Puia and the Hikuwai Bridge washing out.
+SH35 was closed between Tolaga Bay and Te Puia Springs due to the road being lost south of Te Puia and the Hikuwai Bridge washing out.
 Many local roads are closed, which further restricts access to communities.